agaszmurlo/bdg-sequila/docs/source/function/function.rst

 To achieve even better performance you can set this parameter to TRUE.
 In this case, the algorithm does not check table sizes but blindly broadcasts the second table.
-You should use this parameter if you know table sizes beforehand
+You should use this parameter if you know approx. table sizes beforehand.

 By default the parameter is set to false.

-Parameter is set via coniguration:
+Parameter can be set in the following way:
 ::

    spark.sqlContext.setConf("spark.biodatageeks.rangejoin.useJoinOrder", "true")